polywrap/documentation/docs/uniswapv3/intro.md

 Welcome to the Uniswap v3 Polywrap documentation!

-The Uniswap Polywrap is written in [AssemblyScript](https://www.assemblyscript.org/), and like the official Uniswap SDK, it has a robust test suite, performs arbitrary precision arithmetic, and supports rounding to significant digits or fixed decimal places.
-The Uniswap Polywrap business logic will be deployed on a decentralized endpoint, like IPFS.
+The Uniswap Polywrapper is written in [AssemblyScript](https://www.assemblyscript.org/), and like the official Uniswap SDK, it has a robust test suite, performs arbitrary precision arithmetic, and supports rounding to significant digits or fixed decimal places.
+The Uniswap Polywrapper business logic will be deployed on a decentralized endpoint, like IPFS.

 Our first Polywrap client is for JavaScript(`@web3api/client-js`) and it can run in any environment that can execute JavaScript.
+We also have a working Rust implementation.
 In the future, we'll have Polywrap clients for other environments (Python, Go, and more).

-Developers integrating the Uniswap Polywrap into their app would use [GraphQL](https://graphql.org/) queries to execute functions provided by the Uniswap Polywrap.
-This documentation shows you which **query** and **mutation** functions are made available by the Uniswap Polywrap and how to use them.
+Developers integrating the Uniswap wrapper into their app would use [GraphQL](https://graphql.org/) queries to execute functions provided by the Uniswap wrapper.
+This documentation shows you which **query** and **mutation** functions are made available by the Uniswap wrapper and how to use them.

-## Uniswap Polywrap vs. Existing SDK
+## Uniswap wrapper vs. Existing SDK

-The Uniswap Polywrap aims to be a substantial improvement over Uniswap v3’s [existing SDK](https://docs.uniswap.org/sdk/introduction).
+The Uniswap wrapper aims to be a substantial improvement over Uniswap v3’s [existing SDK](https://docs.uniswap.org/sdk/introduction).

-While the official SDK bundles all classes (e.g. `Trade`), necessary data fields, and helper functions into the application, the Uniswap Polywrap does not.
+While the official SDK bundles all classes (e.g. `Trade`), necessary data fields, and helper functions into the application, the Uniswap wrapper does not.
 Instead, all business logic is deployed on a decentralized endpoint, like IPFS, and is downloaded at runtime when the client application launches.

 You can learn more about the benefits of using Polywrap [here](https://docs.polywrap.io).